 How the brain is involved

-When urine is in the storage phase (being held in the bladder) the brain and bladder work together to sense fullness.
+When urine is in the storage phase (in the bladder) the brain and bladder work together to sense fullness.
 In healthy individuals, the bladder holds the urine in until the brain signals that it is time to void (or urinate).
 Although the bladder may send the brain a signal that it is time, the brain can inhibit urination if you’re, say, stuck in traffic until it is convenient.

 Once the brain sends a signal that it is time to void, urination begins until the bladder is empty.